-There are over 400 student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; international, racial/ethnic, religious, academic interest area, political, social service, volunteer, and printed media organizations.
+There are over 500 student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; international, racial/ethnic, religious, academic interest area, political, social service, volunteer, and printed media organizations.
 Each organization has its own membership criteria and requirements.
-Meetings, programs, and activities such as speakers, symposia, films, and cultural, recreational, and entertainment events sponsored by these organizations are generally publicized in The State News.
-A list of these organizations and additional information is available in the Student Life Center, 101 Student Services, 355-8286.
+Meetings, programs, and activities such as speakers, symposia, films, and cultural, recreational, and entertainment events sponsored by these organizations are widely publicized.
+A list of these organizations is available on Gopher, or visit the Student Life Center, 101 Student Services, 355-8286.

-All-University Programming: The ASMSU Programming Board (see Student Governance section) programs on the all-University level in a wide range of areas encompassing: travel; films; concerts; speakers; racial/ethnic, international and cross-cultural programs; audio-visual; homecoming; MSU Union activities; and theater.
-Watch The State News for coming events.
+All-University Programming: The ASMSU Programming Board (see Governance) programs on the all-University level in a wide range of areas encompassing: travel; films; concerts; speakers; racial/ethnic, international and crosscultural programs; audio-visual; MSU Union activities; and theater.
+Watch for announcements of coming events.